dnlcstr/dictaria/README.md

 * Records from the system default microphone.
 * Local transcription with `faster-whisper`.
 It uses the **Whisper v3 medium model** by default, which offers excellent accuracy.
-* **Automatically copies transcribed text to the system clipboard (clipboard).**
+* **Automatically copies transcribed text to the system clipboard.**
 * **Pin button** 📌 to keep the window **always on top** (foreground).
-* **View Collapse Button ⬇️/⬆️:** Allows you to **hide the text area** and minimize the window to a small, non-intrusive strip containing only the language selector and the record button.
+* **View Collapse Button (⬇️/⬆️):** Allows you to **hide the text area** and minimize the window to a small, non-intrusive strip containing only the language selector and the record button.
+(Note: The actual icons used in the UI are `▼` for expanded and `▲` for collapsed, but these markers represent the action).
 * Multi-language support via a single dropdown:
     * Dictaria’s UI exposes 10 common ones by default: Spanish, English, Japanese, French, German, Italian, Portuguese, Chinese, Russian, Korean.
 * Global and In-Window hotkeys (see table below).